Skip to main content

 Migrating Legacy Memory

-If you have existing workspace memory files (USER.md, MEMORY.md, IDENTITY.md, memory/, canvas/, etc.), these can be migrated to Honcho.
-The recommended path is the honcho-setup ClawHub skill, which handles this interactively.
+If you have existing workspace memory files (USER.md, MEMORY.md, IDENTITY.md, memory/, canvas/, etc.), openclaw honcho setup will detect them and offer to migrate them.

 Legacy files